 The Applicant was convicted of a single count of causing or allowing the serious physical harm of a child, contrary to section 5(1) of the Domestic Violence, Crime and Victims Act 2004.
 She was sentenced to an extended sentence of ten years.
 The Court found that the sentencing judge had unlawfully relied on draft sentencing guidelines and that the there was no sufficient basis for finding that the appellant intended really serious harm.
 Her extended sentence was quashed and she was re-sentenced to a five years imprisonment.

 Before joining the Bar, Sophie has considerable experience in the charity-sector.
 She completed a two-year legal fellowship at the not-for-profit Equal Justice Initiative of Alabama, representing death row prisoners in both state and federal courts.
 She also challenged the incarceration of terminally ill prisoners and was part of the team that successfully challenged sentencing of children to whole-life sentences at the US Supreme Court, Graham v Florida, 560 U.S.48.
 In 2009, she joined Reprieve UK, where she advised on domestic and international law relating to capital punishment and consular assistance.

-In 2014, Sophie became the founding director of the Centre for Criminal Appeals, a not-for-profit law firm that sought to overturn miscarriages of justice.
+In 2014, Sophie became the founding director of Appeal, a not-for-profit law firm that sought to overturn miscarriages of justice.

-Sophie undertakes substantial pro bono work for Refugee Legal Services- Athens, Bail for Immigration Detainees, RAMFEL and Joint Enterprise Not Guilty by Association.
+Sophie undertakes substantial pro bono work for INQUEST, Centre for Women’s Justice, Advocate, Bail for Immigration Detainees, RAMFEL and Joint Enterprise Not Guilty by Association.